GaymerSocial/About.Gaymer.Social/coc.md

 ## Non-Goals

-While it's important to know what gaymer.social is, it's just as important to understand what we're not. gaymer.social is **not**:
+While it's important to know what Gaymer.Social is, it's just as important to understand what we're not.
+Gaymer.Social is **not**:

-* A free speech zone. gaymer.social is a community with specific — and high — standards of behaviour.
-If you would like to exercise your full free speech rights, you can do so **somewhere else**; while on gaymer.social, you should agree to follow the community rules set out in this CoC.
+* A free speech zone.
+Gaymer.Social is a community with specific — and high — standards of behaviour.
+If you would like to exercise your full free speech rights, you can do so **somewhere else**; while on Gaymer.Social, you should agree to follow the community rules set out in this CoC.
 * An advocacy space.
 There are many important, controversial and political issues; and advocating for what you believe is important.
-However, gaymer.social is not the place for that advocacy.
+However, Gaymer.Social is not the place for that advocacy.
 Even correct views can violate our CoC.

 ## Reporting Violations